bedrockio/bedrock-core/README.md

 ## Quick Start

-Using Docker Compose you can build and run all components as follows:
+Using Docker Compose you can build and run all services and dependencies as follows:

 ```bash
 docker-compose up